My Dog Killed a Groundhog: 10 Tips on What to Do Next

 The Groundhog Is Still Alive, What Do I Do?

-However, if you have a local wildlife sanctuary or collection group within your area, contacting them should be the first step.
+However, if you have a local wildlife sanctuary or collection group in your area, contacting them should be the first step.
 They will advise you on what to do and how to approach the situation.
-They may come to collect the animal to rehabilitate it and hopefully release it back into the wild.
+They may collect the animal to rehabilitate it and hopefully release it back into the wild.

 Conclusion

-Groundhogs are tenacious little rodents that can cause some serious damage to your dog if they get into a scrap.
-However, if your dog kills the groundhog, there are certain things you should do to make sure your dog is safe.
+Groundhogs are tenacious little rodents that can cause serious damage to your dog if they get into a scrap.
+However, if your dog kills the groundhog, you must ensure your dog is safe.
 Checking the dog for injuries, taking them to the vet for a complete check, and ensuring their vaccines are up to date is essential, as groundhogs carry diseases that can be fatal if left untreated, such as rabies.

 See also: